 I recently brought this Ukrainian breakfast dish to a work breakfast potluck and it got lots of love.
 I find that breakfast and brunch potlucks are a little more challenging than the usual potluck.
 It's tough to come up with something unique and portable.
 So, if you are looking for breakfast or brunch potluck ideas, this is the perfect recipe!

-If you are not making it for a potluck, all my recipes now have adjustable servings, so you can adjust for a smaller amount (just click on the number of servings to get adjusted ingredient amounts)!
+If you are not making it for a potluck, all my recipe have adjustable servings, so you can adjust for a smaller amount (just click on the number of servings to get adjusted ingredient amounts)!

-Eggs are optional in this breakfast hash.
-However, since I made this dish for a potluck at work and eggs aren’t that portable, I didn’t add them.
-But when I made it at home, I did use eggs and they made a wonderful addition, adding nice colour to this dish.
+- Eggs: are optional in this breakfast hash.
+However, since I made this dish for a potluck at work and eggs aren't that portable, I didn't add them.
+But when I made it at home, I did use eggs and they made a wonderful addition, adding nice color to this dish.

 Many of the breakfast hash recipes I saw online claimed to take 15- 20 minutes, then in the comments below, there were complaints from readers because all the recipes assumed you had leftover potatoes at your disposal.
 With this in mind, I have created this recipe for either situation.
 If you use leftover potatoes, it will take less time.

 And if you are anything like me, you are always looking for recipes to use up leftover potatoes.
 So here is another one you may like: